alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 5. Run the "Shared VM (Desktop)" app.
 Verify using MFA, then login with `firstname.lastname@turingsafehaven.ac.uk` and `password`.

-    Check the box in the security alert below and confirm by clicking the `"yes"` button.
+    Check the box in the security alert below and confirm by clicking the `"Yes"` button.

 ![](images/1st_logon_sharedVMdesktop.png)